In-app message surveys

 - Placeholder text

-During beta, long text responses are available in reporting and exports, but they can’t be logged as user profile custom attributes.
+During early access, long text responses are available in reporting and exports, but they can’t be logged as user profile custom attributes.

 Configure required fields and attributes